Updated: March, 2023

 Since it is the name of a business, it is unlikely that anyone would search for it other than its employees or consumers who want to leave a review about its services.
 This hashtag doesn’t tell us anything about the company or its goals.

 #FreighNavEmpowers uses the company’s name and includes a verb that captures their main goal – to empower shippers and carriers to work with each other directly.
-By using these hashtags, brands can be linked to a particular goal, so that every time someone thinks of FreightNav, they can be reminded that empowerment is one of their core values.
+By using these hashtags, brands can be linked to a particular goal, so every time someone thinks of FreightNav, they can be reminded that empowerment is one of their core values.

-While hashtags like #empowershippers and #empowercarriers do not contain FreightNav’s name, they are still branded hashtags because they capture the company’s goals.
+While hashtags like #empowershippers and #empowercarriers do not contain FreightNav’s name, they have still branded hashtags because they capture the company’s goals.
 These hashtags should be used consistently on a company’s social media channels, with the goal being a favourable ranking for that term.

 - #hikemoreworryless (for hikers)